GROSSES ANALYSIS- Week Ending May 17

 Becky Shaw- Becky Shaw has been building pretty consistently for like two months now, and they're in a really solid spot, love to see it!
 Limited Through June 14

-The Fear of 13- Fear of 13 is still struggling some for a star led play.
-Likely not losing money but they're not raking it in either.
+The Fear of 13- Fear of 13 is still struggling for a star led play.
+They won't recoup but they'll make it through their run.
 Limited Through July 12

 Joe Turner's Come and Gone- $1 million club for them, after a phenomenal response last week, great for them and I hope it continues!
 Limited Through July 26